carlSankey/ARX/README.md

 Just create an Issue and attach the graphics to it.
 It can just be a screen shot and we can get it into the system.

+If you have any of the Amiga songs captured please create an issue and upload the sound file so we can get them into the game.

 Thanks for all your support.